grain-lang/grain/stdlib/string.md

 encode : (String, Encoding) -> Bytes
 ```

-Encodes the given string using the given encoding scheme. including a byte-order marker.
+Encodes the given string using the given encoding scheme, skipping the byte-order marker, if it's present.
-will not be included in the output.

 Parameters: